Swing Out Sister: 2014: A Moveable Feast

 In September 2015, Swing out Sister shipped their album, Rushes, to those who had signed up to the pledge; this included short samples of the songs that Swing Out Sister were writing for the 'Moveable Feast' project.
 The content was also available as downloadable MP3 tracks to those who donated money to support the development of the album.

 2017: Almost Persuaded

 In November 2017, they released the culmination of the project, Almost Persuaded.
 The album was scheduled for general release in June 2018.

 On 13 November 2018, Swing Out Sister performed at Islington Assembly Hall in support of the album.
+Also in 2018, they were booked to play at the Blue Note Jazz Club in Milano.
+The line up consisted of Corinne Drewery on vocals, Andy Connell on keyboards, Gina Foster on vocals, Tim Cansfield on guitar, Myke Wilson on drums, Juneroy on bass and Jody Linscott on percussion.